openNDS/openNDS/docs/source/config.rst

 Required when when login_option_enabled is set to '3'

-Note: /usr/lib/opennds/theme_click-to-continue-basic.sh is used for login_option_enabled '1'
+Note: ``/usr/lib/opennds/theme_click-to-continue-basic.sh`` is used for ``login_option_enabled '1'``

-and:  /usr/lib/opennds/theme_user-email-login-basic.sh is used for login_option_enabled '2'
+and:  ``/usr/lib/opennds/theme_user-email-login-basic.sh`` is used for ``login_option_enabled '2'``

-Sets the ThemeSpec file path to be used when login_option_enabled '3'
+Sets the ThemeSpec file path to be used when ``login_option_enabled '3'``

-The ThemeSpec script makes use of lists of custom parameters, custom variables, custom image urls and custom files and is used to generate the dynamic splash page sequence.
+The ThemeSpec script makes use of lists of custom parameters, custom variables, custom image URLs and custom files and is used to generate the dynamic splash page sequence.

-The ThemeSpec file will normally reside in /usr/lib/opennds/ but can be anywhere accessible to openNDS.
+The ThemeSpec file will normally reside in ``/usr/lib/opennds/`` but can be anywhere accessible to openNDS.

 The file must be flagged as executable and have the correct shebang for the default shell.